Old English hælan “cure; save; make whole, sound and well,” from hailjan, literally “to make whole”

-Helping people with problems about ‘who they are’ (identity) is much more complicated than working with ‘what happened to them’ (memories), what they think (beliefs) or ‘what they feel’ (feelings).
+These statements, sometimes called ‘identity beliefs’, point to deep, wounded parts of themselves.
+Helping people with ‘who they are’ (identity) is more complicated than working with ‘what happened to them’ (memories) or how they feel.

 Learning to use Identity Healing techniques gives EFT Practitioners a powerful and graceful way of working with painful identity beliefs and suffering younger selves.